Arthur-LYR/ProjectShowcase/UniversityProjects/WebDevelopment/DesignArchitecture/README.md

 # Software Engineering Design and Architecture

-NOTE: This project will not be run anymore as the API it relies on is now deactivated.
+NOTE: This project will not run anymore as the API it relies on is now deactivated.
 The project involved me working in a pair to develop a web app that applies good software engineering design patterns and OOP.
 A class diagram was also designed as part of the project.

 ## Setup
 1. Activate virtualenv.
 Installation may only be done once.